Visit New York in 5 days

 Category :

-You want to visit New York in 5 days?
-I hereby offer you my itinerary to discover the Big Apple in only a few days.
+You want to visit New York City in 5 days?
+I hereby offer my itinerary to discover the Big Apple in only a few days 😄

 New York is an incredible city that deserves to be discovered in at least a week, or more.
-But in 5 days you will already have had the time to discover the must-sees and to get a feel of the city.
-Just to make you want to go back for a second stay/trip one day! 😉
+But in 5 days you will already have had the time to discover the must-sees and get a feel of the city.
+Just enough to make you want to go back for a second stay one day! 😉

-If you follow it, you'll be blown away haha! 🙂 Are you ready?
+If you follow it, you're sure to have an absolutely amazing trip! 😁 Are you ready?
 Let's go!

 If you arrive in New York late in the day, Day 1 may be quite short.
 With jetlag and fatigue, this is not the day to visit museums!
-I suggest you visit New York quietly by walking through Times Square in the evening.
+I suggest visiting the city peacefully by walking through Times Square in the evening.

-If you arrive a little earlier, I would advise you to drop your luggage at your hotel and then head for Central Park (by the way, if you still don't know where to sleep in New York, I have a complete article on the subject to help you out!)
+If you arrive a little earlier in the day, I would recommend dropping your luggage at your hotel and then heading for Central Park (by the way, if you still don't know where to sleep in New York, I have a complete article on the subject to help you out!)

 There are often beautiful sunsets in Central Park, so going there on your first evening is a great idea!
-At least that's what I usually do when I arrive in New York.
+At least that's what I usually do when I arrive in New York City 😊

 Times Square in the evening

-This is New York's iconic square, one of the busiest places in the Big Apple!
+This is New York City's iconic square, one of the busiest places in the Big Apple!
 This will help you get into the New York atmosphere: this district really never sleeps!

 It is also possible to discover this place by taking a guided walking tour.
 The advantage is that some of these guided tours are available in the evening – perfect for a first day.
 It will last about 2 hours and will allow you to learn more about Times Square, but also about Broadway which is just next door.

-TO FIND OUT MORE ABOUT THE GUIDED TOURS, CLICK HERE
+CLICK HERE TO FIND OUT MORE ABOUT THE GUIDED TOURS

 Enjoy Central Park